GuusKemperman/GuusKemperman.github.io/_posts/2030-07-15-optimizing-our-visual-scripting.md

 tags: Coral
 ---

+We use a node based interpreter.
+We follow the execution links while recursively walking up the tree where needed, to obtain the outputs from any pure nodes.
+The node based interpreter still benefits from plenty of optimizations; some are specific to our implementation, while others are applicable to most of C++ or development of runtime interpreters.

 As a programmer, I profile and optimize my code using the appropriate tools and techniques, so that my software works efficiently even in challenging scenarios.

+## Benchmark

 I created a small tool for benchmarks.
 It runs the level for 1 real-world minute and measures the average delta time.
 Each benchmark ran with various amounts of enemies.
 This allowed me to accurately and consistently measure the result of my optimizations.
 After each change, I ran the benchmark to confirm it had a positive effect.
 I use Visual Studio's profiler to determine the most problematic areas.

-## Benchmark

 ![](/img/blogs/optimizing-visual-scripting/W7_StressTestEnvironment.gif)